Arachnophobia (film)

 Arachnophobia is a 1990 American horror comedy film directed by Frank Marshall in his directorial debut from a screenplay by Don Jakoby and Wesley Strick.
-Starring Jeff Daniels and John Goodman, the film follows a small California town that becomes invaded by a deadly spider species and the town's residents' struggles against them to avert an ecological crisis.
+Starring Jeff Daniels and John Goodman, the film follows a small California town that becomes invaded by a deadly spider species and the residents' struggle against them to avert an ecological crisis.

 The film was the first produced by Hollywood Pictures, a subsidiary of Walt Disney Studios.
 Arachnophobia was released in the United States on July 18, 1990.
 The film received positive critical reviews and grossed $53.2 million on a $22 million budget.